Jelmerro/Vieb/README.md

 # Features

 - Browse the web with Vim-bindings
-- Switch between insert, command, normal mode and more
 - Dark theme with custom font size for all UI elements
+- Customisable by dozens of settings for permissions, cache, cookies, redirects and more
+- History management, container tabs, download management and default to HTTPS
+- Offline auto-completion for websites and commands
 - Automatically block advertisements and trackers using easylist and easyprivacy
-- Change many other settings, such as history management or download behaviour
-- Default to https (and optionally configure Vieb to redirect when https is unavailable)
 - Very detailed offline documentation/help always available upon pressing `F1`
 - Custom keybindings can be configured for most actions